 Fall and SpringTerms:

 Those students registering for 11 credit hours or less will be charged by the credit hour (in-state or out-of-state).
 Students who take from 12 credit hours up to and including 18, during either the Fall or Spring term will be charged full tuition based on the current tuition rates.
 Fees are per credit hour.
 Students registering for more than 18 credit hours will be assessed an additional charge per credit hour.
 To calculate your tuition and fees, please refer to the current Tuition and Fee Schedule.
 In-state residents, also see “What is the College Opportunity Fund” to lower your final costs.

 All Students registered for any five-week Summer Session will be charged per credit hour for tuition and fees (in-state or out-of-state).
 To calculate your tuition and fees, please refer to the current Tuition and Fee Schedule.

 What methods of payments can I use to pay my bill?

-We accept Visa, MasterCard, Discover or American Express at 970-247-7380.
-Cash, personal check, money orders, cashier’s checks, or credit cards at the cashier’s window or by mail, but don’t send cash in the mail!
+We accept Visa, MasterCard, Discover or American Express online ONLY through student account suite.
+There is a service fee of 2.85% on all card transactions for student accounts.
+We accept cash, personal check, money orders, or cashier’s checks, at the cashier’s window or by mail, but don’t send cash in the mail!
 You can pay with VISA, MasterCard, Discover, American Express or Electronic Funds transfer (ACH) transaction through Student Account Suite by logging in to theFort.
 Payment plans are available for the Fall and Spring terms once the billing has been issued, also through Student Account Suite.

 When do I pay and how much?